Fast Facts about LSU

 While the Jesuits established and shepherded the first Christian communities in Northern Mindanao in the 1700s, it was the Recoletos (Recollect Fathers) who started the parish of Immaculate Conception and the small parochial class which many see as the seed of our school in 1879.

-The Jesuits' returned in 1929 and, through the efforts of Fr.
-Gabriel Font SJ, formally established the Immaculate Conception School in 1929.
+The Jesuits return in 1929 and, through the efforts of Fr.
+Gabriel Font SJ, they formally establish the Immaculate Conception School in 1929.
 Thirty students were part of the first class.

 1940 saw the turnover of the school to the Columban priests (the Missionary Society of Saint Columban).
 A year after, the Columban sisters were put in charge with Sr. Francis de Sales as the first directress.
-They start the high school department with ninety students in the first year level.
+They start the high school department with 90 students.
 Their supervision of the school is interrupted by World War II.
 After the war, the sisters resume their work and they start building up the college with the establishment of the following programs: Liberal Arts, Commerce, Education, Home Economics and Secretarial Studies.